johntiger1/multimodal_fairness/progress.md

 # May 13

+Fairseq Prog:
+The goal is limited, and achievable.
+Essentially, we want to do: make a fairseq ConvEncoder, that will simply predict the target sequence (0/1), from the given vocab. of texts.
+Therefore, all we need to do is build the dictionary, and then leverage word embeddings etc.

+We will need to either build the dict ourselves, or use the built-in preproc tool.
+This preproc tool: will auto build it from corpora.
+But we need the corpora in the right format.

 Essentially, we should have a data reader, which iterates over both streams of data.
 And then, provide this data to a model, which will then train.

 And in general, just need to build a simple LSTM.